UCL Graduate Agreement and Scholarship

 The MA degree at UCL has only one moment of student intake annually, in September.
 If you cannot complete the first year of your Göttingen degree ahead of the September start of term at UCL, either because you started your programme in April or because you have averaged fewer than 30 ECTS per term, you are eligible to apply in the following year, i.e. you need to complete a minimum of two semesters in Göttingen before you are eligible for the joint arrangement, but you are not automatically disqualified if you require more time.

 As the Division of Medieval English Studies does not itself offer a degree, we have no say over the course offerings or formal requirements of the degrees involved.
-For information about the programmes themselves, we refer you to their respective websites:
+For information about the programmes themselves, including the application procedure, we refer you to their respective websites:

 - MA English Philology, Göttingen University;